Archive for February, 2008

 Posted: February 16, 2008 in Idealism, Science, Skyscrapers

-One of my first posts on Creative Destruction (my nearly dead group blog) featured comments on a twisting skyscraper design, the Fordham Spire (now the Chicago Spire — cool flash website here) meant to start going up any old day now.
+One of my first posts on Creative Destruction (my nearly dead group blog) featured comments on a twisting skyscraper design, the Fordham Spire (then the Chicago Spire, now in 2012 just a hole in the ground).
 That post still draws some hits.
-Well, it seems that the new self-proclaimed skyscraper [...]
+Well, it seems that the new self-proclaimed skyscraper capital of the world has copied the twisting building idea (the first is actually a building called Turning Torso in Malmo, Sweden) and intends to erect the Infinity Tower:

 Overdesigned